 When it comes to money-based marketing strategies, I haven't invested actual money in positioning myself in front of more of my potential customers.

-- Advertising (promotion)
+Invest on Advertising (promotion)

-- Work Platform Certifications (social proof)
+Invest in Work Platform Certifications

 All of these require money, and some don't come cheap, like PR.
-I will delve deeper into an example of investment business plan for freelancers in a future post.

 Even if I didn't like the tone of this article too much, it's a good one to start learning the basics of investing: